BasJansweijer/ChessBitBoards/docs/engineImprovements.md

 Since we all but guarantee that the previous best move is searched first (except if we opt to not store the root result in the transposition table due to a collision).
 We can use the results even from the uncompleted searches.
 Since, either it didn't change our result or a better result than the best move was found in the partial search.
 Using these results got us 220 wins, 92 draws and 158 losses against v0.7.1, a significant improvement.

+## Killer moves (v0.7.3)

+We add killer moves heuristic to the move ordering.
+We store for each ply the last two moves that produced alpha/beta cutoffs at that depth.
+The idea is that these moves might be good in sibling nodes aswell.
+The killer moves are tried right after the hash move is tried.
+This seems to allow deeper searches in specific positions where the there are killer moves.

 ## TODO:

 - move ordering